 Research in early child development has demonstrated that long before children learn how to produce speech, they communicate with eye gaze, vocalizations, gestures, facial expressions, and body language.
 Having these prelinguistic abilities, or pre-verbal skills, lead to positive language outcomes.
 Additionally, being able to read these non-verbal means of communication may help us better understand what a non-verbal child might want to communicate.
 It is crucial to remember that every child is different and that sometimes a child may need some instruction to learn how to use these skills to communicate.

 It is important to remember that we all have the desire to communicate, and we all do so in our ways.
 Prelinguistic or non-verbal communication is a rich form of communication that is the basis for symbolic and efficient communication development.
 Ensuring that non-verbal children are being understood increases their likelihood of success and reduces any frustrations that may arise from not being able to communicate.

-If you have questions about prelinguistic skills, switches for non-verbal children or would like more information on how to get started, get in touch with your speech language pathologist.
+If you have questions about prelinguistic skills, the total communication approach, switches for non-verbal children or would like more information on how to get started, get in touch with your speech language pathologist.
 Additionally, feel free to contact NAPA’s Pediatric Speech Therapy Program for a free consultation with one of our speech language pathologists.
-We specialize in early language development, AAC and treat a diverse range of diagnoses.
+We specialize in early language development, AAC and treat a diverse range of diagnoses including aphasia.
 We are here to help – reach out anytime!